-States pursuing zero-emission vehicle targets have the strongest economic incentive to implement comprehensive EV provisions in their building codes, but all states show savings (see Appendix for state-level results).
+States pursuing zero-emission vehicle targets, particularly those adopting the Advanced Clean Cars II regulation, have the strongest economic incentive to implement comprehensive EV provisions in their building codes.
 While such provisions require modest upfront investments, they substantially reduce future retrofit costs and help to overcome split incentives that can stand in the way of achieving long-term savings.